pcafstockf/dyflex-config/README.md

 This saves you from having to define a configuration `interface`, as it is derivable from the `const` declaration of the default base configuration
 (e.g. `type AppConfigType = typeof DefaultAppConfig;`).

-Your application can defines its own (global) default base configuration, by simply merging together default base configurations from various modules within your application.
+Your application can define its own (global) default base configuration, by simply merging together default base configurations from various modules within your application.

 ### Loading